minprog/uva-prog-wis/50 Week 5/20 Problem Set 6/10 Problem Set.md

 $$x_1 = x_0 - f(x_0) / (f'(x_0))$$.

-This provides an iteration scheme which may well converge on the zero of $$f(x)$$, under appropriate conditions.
+This provides an iteration scheme which may well converge to the zero of $$f(x)$$, under appropriate conditions.
 It can be shown that the Newton-Raphson method converges in the interval where

 $$
 |(f(x)f''(x)) / (f'(x))^2 | < 1